-egetation cover is what we call the mantle of plants or grass which cover the ground surrounding the olive trees.
+e call vegetation cover to the mantle of herbs that covers the ground surrounding the olive trees.
 It is the most important measure for the protection of the soil against erosion, one of the main problems of the olive grove throughout the Mediterranean basin.
 On the one hand, it protects the soil from the direct impact of raindrops (soil disintegration), and on the other it acts as a filter against the sun's rays, preventing the evaporation of water.
 It constitutes a physical barrier for the flow of surface water when there is a slope, which causes gullies where there is no grass cover on the surface of the crops.